Karim Bukele: Personal life

 In 2021, Attorney General Raúl Melara launched an investigation into Bukele, Yusef, and Ibrajim regarding allegations of arbitrary acts, document falsification, and embezzlement.
 The investigation, known as Operation Cathedral which alleged that the three were the leaders of a "complex network of corruption", was suspended following Melara's removal by the Legislative Assembly and his subsequent replacement by Rodolfo Delgado.

 On 28 August 2022, Twitter user Luis Rivas was arrested by the National Civil Police for reporting that Bukele was with his girlfriend at a Salvadoran beach while accompanied by a heavy security detail.
 Delgado justified the arrest by stating that "Freedom of expression is one thing and it is another to attack the integrity of people.
 Freedom of expression cannot be used to commit crimes" ("Una cosa es la libertad de expresión y otra es atentar contra la integridad de las personas.
 La libertad de expresión no puede ser usada para cometer delitos").
 Rivas was released on 5 September 2022 but was shortly again re-arrested on undisclosed charges.

+According to the Redacción magazine, Bukele purchased a historic building in Historic Downtown San Salvador for US$1.3 million three months after the Legislative Assembly passed a law exempting investors in that area from taxes in 2024.